davefeucht/photo-portfolio/README.md

 -src/Categories.jsx: displays a list of categories with a thumbnail for each category

+-src/CategoryThumbnail.jsx: displays a thumbnail image from the featured post of a category

--src/Category.jsx: displays photos in a category with a thumbnail for each photo
+-src/Category.jsx: displays a category

+-src/CategoryHeader.jsx: displays the category title and subtitle

 -src/Posts.jsx: displays a list of posts/photos from a particular cateogory